 There’s a solitary strip of road that cuts a path through the marsh and black mangroves to connect a traveler between Louisiana’s mainland and the state’s only inhabited barrier island.
 Grand Isle is the end of the road for Louisiana Highway 1, and it’s arguably one of the most dramatic locations along the 436-mile-long highway.
 It’s here that you can roll down the windows to breathe in the salt air and then venture over a short sand dune to take in the views of endless Gulf waves.

 More than a hundred years ago, Kate Chopin so eloquently wrote in The Awakening, “The voice of the sea is seductive, never ceasing, whispering, clamoring, murmuring, inviting the soul to wander in abysses of solitude.”
 This is still the lure of Grand Isle today.
 Tourists aren’t drawn here for the extravagant condos and silky white sand that belong to Florida’s beaches.
-They come to Grand Isle to experience life at its simplest and purest, to catch a glimpse of the raw wilderness this land used to be–and sometimes still is.

 Start your journey at the island’s far end at Grand Isle State Park, where you’re likely to find more people fishing off the pier than sunbathing on the sand.
 The beach here reflects the various elements at work in nature.
 The sand appears weathered by the sun and waves continuously beating on the shore.
 It’s not uncommon to find rows of shells washed up alongside a sun-bleached, three-foot skeleton of a fish.